MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-rollup.md

    `/aggregate($count as CountOfUserStories, StoryPoints with sum as TotalStoryPoints)`
    :::column-end:::
    :::column span="2":::
-   For all Descendants matching the filter clause above, count them, and sum the StoryPoints field.
+   For all descendants matching the filter clause above, count them, and sum the StoryPoints property.
    :::column-end:::
 :::row-end:::
 :::row:::